* Businesses are reopening and they will need staff, hopefully you!

 If you are a sponsored worker who has lost their job, there has been no official change to the requirement that you stay with that employer.
 This may change.

 The Victorian government has announced a job matching scheme.
 Sign up here.
+Temporary visa holders are able to sign up!

 Project Displaced shares news of jobs.
 It’s been set up to support airline, arts, tourism and hospitality workers during COVID-19.